turanct/bogl-me/README.md

 * `page.html` This file contains the template for pages.
 * `tag.html` This file contains the template for tag overviews.
 * `posts.html` This file contains the template for the home page 'posts' mode.
+* `archive-posts.html` This file contains the template for the overview of all posts.
+* `archive-pages.html` This file contains the template for the overview of all pages.
+* `archive-tags.html` This file contains the template for the overview of all tags.
+* `archive-categories.html` This file contains the template for the overview of all categories.
 * `rss.xml` This file contains the template for an rss feed.